suryachintu/Naive-Bayes/README.md

 ### 2. Conditional Probability

 Conditional probability is defined as the likelihood of an event or outcome occurring, based on the occurrence of a previous event or outcome.
-For example the conditional probability of an event B is the probability that the event will occur given the knowledge that an event A has already occurred and it is denoted by P(B|A) probablity of B given A.
+For example the conditional probability of an event B is the probability that the event will occur given the knowledge that an event A has already occurred and it is denoted by P(B/A) probablity of B given A.

 <img src="https://latex.codecogs.com/svg.latex?\Large&space;P(B|A) = \frac{P(A \cap B)}{P(A)}"/>